-In part 1 you were given ideas of gifting experiences to avoid building up clutter in people’s homes.
-Another way to avoid contributing to loved one’s clutter is to gift consumables.
+In Amazing Clutterless Gift Ideas Part 1, I gave you ideas for gifting experiences to avoid building up clutter in people’s homes.
+Another way to avoid contributing to loved one’s clutter is gifting consumables.

 In my family, for some members, we’ve agreed to only gift consumable items.
 Stuff that’s able to be used up or eaten.